 Schools with Focus Provisions

 Some schools have a Focus Provision (FP).
 These are based in mainstream schools and take pupils with certain types of significant need.
 They all have specialist support staff and equipment.
 More information about Focus Provisions can be found in section 4 of the Guide for Parents and Carers which you can access from the downloads section of this page.

 Very occasionally, a child or young person will have a level or complexity of need that will require more resources than a setting, school or college can provide.
 In these cases the school will ask for a Community Assessment Meeting (CAM) to be convened.
 At the CAM all parties (the child or young person, parents, school, other support agencies) will meet to look at the evidence and plan a way forward.
 This may result in the Local Authority deciding to start an assessment which could result in the issuing of an Education, Health and Care Plan (EHC Plan) which sets out in detail the resources needed and who should provide them.
 This process will be co-ordinated by the Special Educational Needs Team based at Connor Road (tel: 0121 569 8240).
 If an EHC Plan is issued it will be reviewed every year to ensure that the resources detailed in it are still appropriate to achieve the desired outcomes.
 For more details please see section 1 of the Guide for Parents and Carers which you can access from the downloads section of this page.

 All children and young people have the right to full-time education up to the age of 16 and now must attend education, attend training or be employed from 16-18.
 Many young people with special educational needs and disabilities benefit enormously from these last few years, whether they stay on at school, move to a college of further education or apprenticeship.

-Education providers can access further guidance in the SEN and Disability Handbook for Education Providers which can be accessed from the downloads section.
+Education providers can find further guidance in the SEN and Disability Handbook for Education Providers which can be accessed from the downloads section.